niloyir06/pandasai-streamlit/README.md

 ## How to Use:

+**Setup Environment:**

+Create new environment using `conda create -n pandasai python=3.10`

+Install dependencies using `pip install -r requirements.txt`

 **Run the App:**
-Within the project directory, execute `streamlit run main.py` to launch the Streamlit app in your web browser.
+Within the project directory, execute `streamlit run main.py --server.maxUploadSize 1024` to launch the Streamlit app.

 **Interact with the App:**